 People who are experiencing PTSD but do not have other additional mental health concerns like depression and only PTSD symptoms such as reliving the traumatic incident, avoiding situations, and persons associated with the trauma.
 Uncomplicated PTSD is the easiest to treat since the person responds well.

 Is a variety of co-occurring conditions.
 A person who has PTSD symptoms as well as other mental health problems such as depression or panic disorder, often accompanied by substance abuse issues.
 People with this type get the best results from treating both PTSD and other mental health issues.

 4. Complex PTSD:

 This is the opposite of uncomplicated PTSD.
 It is caused by a series of traumatic incidents.
-Post traumatic stress disorder is common in domestic violence or abuse.
+Post-traumatic stress disorder is common in domestic violence or abuse.
 They show behavioral issues such as aggression, impulsivity, and substance abuse.
-People with complex PTSD can be diagnosed with a borderline personality disorder.
+People with complex PTSD can be diagnosed with borderline personality disorder.
 Treatment for complicated PTSD can be rather demanding.

 Ptsd is caused by a traumatic event.
 Experts aren’t sure why people get PTSD and others don’t.
 However, any experience that causes dread, shock, terror, or helplessness might result in PTSD.